-Some weeks later, you will (hopefully) receive approval confirmation and that your e-Residency pack is on its way to your selected embassy.
+Some weeks later, you will (hopefully) receive approval confirmation and that your e-Residency kit of Estonia is on its way to your selected embassy.
 Next, over the next 1-2 weeks, you’ll receive a notification asking you to come and pick it up.

 The feeling of finally having your e-Residency ID card is amazing.
 Not only does it open the door of Estonian administration to you but it also provides location (and financial) independence.

-- PIN1 is used to authenticate/access sites from your bank account to the Estonian tax office website to our Companio® dashboard.
+- PIN1: it is used to authenticate/access sites from your bank account to the Estonian tax office website to our Companio® dashboard.

-- PIN2 is used to sign documents, authorize bank payments and transactions, etc.
+- PIN2: you will need it to sign documents, authorize bank payments and transactions, etc.

-- The PUK is used to reset either of them.
+- The PUK: it is required if you have to reset either of the PINs.

 5. Start using your Digital ID